anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Sample test.md

 - Versioning for all files in the blob including pages of the website.
 - The option to register custom domains.
 - Minimal cost in comparison with VMs and App Services.
-- Websites hosted on a storage account are discussed in Chapter 6, Developing Solutions That Use Azure Blob Storage, in the Static websites section.

 2. 3 - D wrong
 The premium storage account does not have access tiers.
 The Archive tier will be expensive because of writing transactions to append the log files.
 The Hot tier will be a more economically sound choice.